Albania–Serbia football rivalry

 The Albania–Serbia football rivalry is a sports rivalry that exists between the national football teams of the two countries, as well as their respective sets of fans.
 The rivalry is considered to be one of the most bitter in the world owing to the events of the Kosovo War.
 Tense relations between the two nations are thus fueled by political and historical differences.

-The teams had four matches against each other, with Albania winning two of them and Serbia one.
-The first match took place between the two respective nations on 14 October 2014, which was a 3–0 victory awarded to Albania.
-The most recent match took place on 11 October 2025, which ended in a 0–1 win for Albania.
+As of October 2025, the teams have played four matches against each other, with Albania winning two of them and Serbia one.
+The first match between the two countries took place on 14 October 2014, and ended in the Court of Arbitration for Sport (CAS) awarding a 3–0 victory to Albania after it had been abandoned following on-field incidents.
+The most recent match took place on 11 October 2025 which Albania won 1–0.

 History

 2016 Euro qualifiers

 At the UEFA Euro 2016 qualification game, the first association football match between Albania and Serbia took place on 14 October 2014, at Partizan Stadium in Belgrade.
 At the beginning of the match, the Serbian crowd chanted Ubij, ubij Šiptara (Kill, kill the Albanian).
 Chants like "Kill the Serb", "Kill the Croat", and "Kill the Albanian” became part of the Balkan football folklore in stadiums across the region after nationalism rose after wars between the countries.
 Afterwards, a drone quadcopter carrying the map of Greater Albania appeared on the pitch.
 After Serbian player Stefan Mitrović tried to grab the flag, Albanian players attacked him.
 This led to a scuffle between the two sides.
 After the riot broke out, Branislav Ivanović said that the players shielded the Albanian players while they were going back to the tunnel.
 The match was abandoned at 0–0 after the fans invaded the pitch.
 FIFA's president condemned the behavior and UEFA punished both football associations.